 During a follow-up visit, your physician may discuss any additional treatment you may need or if you experience any side effects of the procedure.

-AM I A CANDIDATE FOR UFE TREATMENT?
+AM I A CANDIDATE FOR UTERINE FIBROID EMBOLIZATION?

 Uterine fibroids are most common among women of childbearing age; African-American women are at higher risk for fibroids.
 Women with a family history are also more likely to develop fibroids.
 While fibroids do not always cause symptoms, their size, location or type can lead to problems for some women.
 If you experience pelvic pain, cramping, heavy menstrual bleeding, the frequent need to urinate, pain during intercourse and fertility problems, you are likely to be a candidate for Uterine Fibroid Embolization.

 Women don’t have to choose between going through major surgery to remove their uterus or living in debilitating pain.
 Minimally invasive options like uterine fibroid embolization can give them the quality of life they deserve.
 If you’d like to see if uterine fibroid embolization is the right choice for you, reach out.
 Our expert interventional radiologists are here to help you feel better without the trouble of major surgery.